Duck-luv-pie/HTN-Backend/README.md

 Or go to http://34.170.197.1/docs to **access the FastAPI deployment** on google cloud.

 ## pytest Testing:
-- Run " pytest test_main.py " in terminal
-What are the tests?
+- Run " pytest test_main.py " in terminal (Make sure you are in the correct file directory (ie under the folder: tests)) What are the tests?
 Well they are:

 - Test #1: Test User Creation